Enabling Predictive Maintenance in District Heating Substations: A Labelled Dataset and Fault Detection Evaluation Framework based on Service Data: Results and discussion

 \subsubsection{Example 2 - \emph{M1} - insufficient heat}

 For the second example the problem was a defective differential pressure regulator.
+The substation has a combined space heating and DHW configuration (\texttt{SH + DHW}, see Section~\ref{data}).
 The criticality trends, shown in Figure~\ref{fig:example_2_criticality}, rise 3–4 days before the report for all model variants.
-While the criticality of the default and conditional \ac{ae} models decrease after the problem is addressed, the criticality according to the day-of-year \ac{ae} keeps increasing.
+While the criticality of the default and conditional \ac{ae} models decreases after the problem is addressed, the criticality according to the day-of-year \ac{ae} keeps increasing.
 As the training period was short, and the problem occurs in April, the day-of-year \ac{ae} model likely detects a seasonal change as well, instead of an actual problem.
 ARCANA identifies the primary‑side flow as the main driver for the detected anomalies.
 In Figure~\ref{fig:example_2_topk} the time series of the ARCANA top-3 features are shown, alongside the reconstruction of the default \ac{ae} and the conditional \ac{ae}.
 It can be seen that the flow is near-zero, which the models cannot reconstruct properly.
 The intermittent zero-flow values are a characteristic of a failing differential pressure regulator that intermittently restricts flow.